Useful tips

 In the third century, however, an African bishop named Dionysius compared the language, style and thought of the Apocalypse (Revelation) with that of the other writings of John and decided that the book could not have been written by the apostle John.

-READ: Is fuzzy logic related to machine learning?
+READ: Is consciousness related to time?

 Was Enoch already prophesying about the Apocalypse?